Sugarloaf Mountain Resort Snowboarding

 The 2nd most popular snowboarding destination in Maine.

 Northwest of Augusta in the Carrabasset Valley, the Sugarloaf ski area has 153 runs spread across 1,230 acres served by 13 lifts that access a maximum vertical of 2,820 feet.
+The runs vary in difficulty from 25% easy to 30% moderate and 45% difficult.
 This is a remote big mountain known for very cold conditions, but also the best, steepest above timberline skiing in the East.
-The resort has a European feel to it.

 If you are looking for some serious steeps, you’ll want to check out White Nitro.
 The Central Mountain served by the SuperQuad has the steepest and longest fall lines in all of New England.
 The Spillway area has chutes and glades, while the Narrow Gauge is a steep cruiser used for many races.